ruby/www.ruby-lang.org/en/documentation/ruby-from-other-languages/index.md

 In Ruby, everything except **nil** and **false** is considered true.
-In C, Python and many other languages, 0 and possibly other values, such as empty lists, are consided false.
+In C, Python and many other languages, 0 and possibly other values, such as empty lists, are considered false.
 Take a look at the following Python code (the example applies to other languages, too):

 {% highlight python %}